CAFDataProcessing/data-processing-service/docs/pages/en-us/Creating_an_Action/Main.md

 failure message.
 The failure ID should be a non localizable identifier related to the failure.
 The failure message should be a human readable message relating to the failure.

-An example failure ID: "EXTRACT_FAILURE_0001".
+An example failure ID: "KVERR_FormatNotSupported". <br/>
-An example failure message: "Failed to extract text due to Keyview error: KVERR_FormatNotSupported".
+An example failure message: "The file format 'IPG' is not recognised".

 When utilising BulkDocumentWorker, if an error is encountered whilst processing a batch of documents, the worker will stop processing the documents as a batch and begin processing each document individually.
 This occurs so that a troublesome document in a batch will not stop